MileHacker Logo

 • Dolphin Watching Tours: High chance of seeing wild dolphins.
 Operators follow "Dolphin SMART" guidelines.

-• Bird Watching: West a stopover for migratory birds.
+• Bird Watching: West a stopover for birds that migrate.
 Opportunities at Tropical Forest & Botanical Garden, Fort Zachary Taylor.

 • Shark Encounters: Specialized tours offer shark viewing (with or without a cage) for safe observation.